uriel1998/showdocs-wombat/README.md

 ## 7. TODO

+* determine by mimetype if extension not found
 * Config for what helpers to use
 * Detect tmux environment and use devour if possible
 * auto-check for binary defaults